Behind the Scenes - How our ceramics are made

 The making process

-Each and every design begins with the sculptor who brings the creation to life by creating the first model of the piece.
 This sculpture is then used to create a ‘mother mould’ from which ‘production moulds’ are made.
 The production mould is a negative of the final piece and the vessel in which the clay will be poured into as it starts out in liquid form.
 The mould allows the liquid to fill out into the desired shape.
 This process has many stages before we can finally open the mould and remove the solid piece.

 The piece is then allowed to dry and must undergo checks by hand to ensure it is smoothed out and perfected.
 The piece will be soft and fragile at this stage so care must be taken.